jessburnett/postgres-elasticsearch-presentation/presentation/slides/02-01-outline.md

-OUTLINE

-Postgres provides text search
-Elastic Search is all about text search
-Which is better
+# Which is better?

-Can you use both
+Can you use both?
-Final thoughts